John Aloysius McKeon

 In 17 years as a minor league manager his teams were a collective 1,105-1,177, while his major league teams have gone 1,011-940.

-His brother, Bill McKeon, was a minor league catcher in the Milwaukee Braves system, and his son, Kasey McKeon, is a former minor league player and current Colorado Rockies executive.
+His brother, Bill McKeon, was a minor league catcher in the Milwaukee Braves system, and his son, Kasey McKeon, is a former minor league player and served as an executive with the Colorado Rockies and the Nationals.
 Another son, Kelly McKeon, was a scout.
 He is also the Father-In-Law of Greg Booker and grandfather of Zach Booker.

 On June 8, 1977, McKeon's A's defeated Frank Robinson's Cleveland Indians.
 It was McKeon's last game as the A's manager, while Robinson lasted only ten more days with the Indians.
 Nearly 26 years passed before the two men next opposed each other as managers: this is a major league record.
 That next encounter was on May 20, 2003, when Robinson's Montreal Expos began a sweep of McKeon's Florida Marlins.